European Institute of Innovation and Technology (EIT)

 The EIT focuses on networking the key players of the knowledge triangle, by establishing long-term international linkage points between university institutes, research institutions, industry and SMEs, complementary to existing European funding structures.

 The EIT is not a research institute in the classical sense, but an administrative structure that uses the Knowledge and Innovation Communities (KICs) as an operational tool.
 A KIC is a highly integrated public-private partnership that brings together outstanding business enterprises, universities and research institutes in innovation hubs (or "co-location centres").

 Budapest is the seat of the EIT and of the Governing Board as the central decision-making body.
-Martin Kern has been EIT Director since August 2019; the Governing Board has been chaired by Gioia Ghezzi since July 2020.
+Martin Kern has been EIT Director since August 2019; the Governing Board is chaired by Nektarios Tavernarakis.

 Calls for proposals